borgbackup/borg/docs/faq.rst

 BORG_FILES_CACHE_TTL to at least 26 (or maybe even a small multiple of that), it would be much faster.

+Another possible reason is that files don't always have the same path, for example if you mount a filesystem without stable mount points for each backup.
+If the directory where you mount a filesystem is different every time, Borg assume they are different files even if they haven't changed.

 Is there a way to limit bandwidth with |project_name|?
 ------------------------------------------------------